Coming up next, our final news roundup and information overload hour.

 I mean, I learned so much, and I just don't want to see people.

-I want Americans to have their own home, beautiful home in a safe neighborhood with good schools for their kids, with a with a car or truck of their choice that can take a family vacation, which I never took as a kid.
+I want Americans to have their own home, beautiful home, and a safe neighborhood with good schools for their kids, with a car or truck of their choice that can take a family vacation, which I never took as a kid.

 That's what I want for every American.

-Uh Donald Trump saying, No, we're not gonna count illegals in the census, and we're gonna have honest numbers, uh, especially when they factor population size into uh congressional districts.
+Donald Trump saying, no, we're not going to count illegals in the census, and we're going to have honest numbers, especially when they factor population size into congressional districts.

-Also uh the power grab that James Carvel is talking about packing the courts and DC and Puerto Rico statehood.
+Also, the power grab that James Carville is talking about, packing the courts in D.C. and Puerto Rico statehood.

 We'll check in with Greg Jarrett, Mark Penn, Katie Miller.

-If you don't know, she's Stephen Miller's wife, work with Elon Musk, she's starting a Rome Podcast, and Joe Concha, all coming up, say you DVR tonight, Hannity, 9 Eastern on Fox.
+If you don't know, she's Stephen Miller's wife, work with Elon Musk.